luisrlp/biopolymer-networks/README.md

 - Calculates the unit sphere projection (x,y,z coordinates) of the center and vertices of the current subtriangle.

 #### _sphere01_triangle_vertices_to_area_
-- Calculates the area of the current **spherical** subtriangle, that will be used as a weight for the numerical integration.
+- Calculates the area of the current **spherical** subtriangle, which will be used as a weight for the numerical integration.

 #### _deffil_
 - Stretch and preferred direction in the deformed configuration